 Extracted into oil

 For the same reason you can eat weed extracted into butter (aka high-fat content), you can also extract marijuana into an oil.
 Olive oil, sesame oil, vegetable oil, and coconut oil are among the most commonly used for cannabis-infused oil.
-Coconut oil, due to the high amounts of saturated fats, is an excellent vehicle to transport cannabinoids into your body.
+Coconut oil, due to the high amounts of saturated fats, is an excellent vehicle.

 You can easily extract decarbed weed into an oil by placing an amount of decarbed weed (determined by you) into a crock pot set just around 225 degrees Fahrenheit for four to six hours.
 Once extracted into the oil, you can make salad dressings and sauces easily or use it to pan fry your favorites.